sidneyabush/HJA-Dynamic-Storage/README.md

 ## Workflow details
 ## Hydromet harmonization & interpolation (highlights)

 Builds **daily, site-level meteorology** for each watershed and attaches **discharge**.
-Focus here is on how multi-station data are combined and the guardrails applied.
+Focus here is on how multi-station data are combined.

 ### How data are combined